Light Deprivation: What Happens if You don't Get enough Sunlight?

 - Without adequate sun exposure, our bodies don't product enough

 - These deficiencies throw off the circadian rhythm, which dictates our sleep-wake cycle

 Low Energy and Productivity

-When we don’t get enough sunlight, our bodies don’t create as much serotonin or vitamin D. Low serotonin levels can make us tired and lethargic, and vitamin D deficiency is also known to cause fatigue.
-This can make it hard to focus or get much done, even if it's a task we want to do.
+When we don’t get enough sunlight, our body doesn't create as much serotonin or vitamin D. Low serotonin levels can make us tired and lethargic, and vitamin D deficiency is also known to cause fatigue.
+This can make it hard to focus or get much done, even if it's a task you want to do.

 Depression and Other Mental Illness

 Low levels of vitamin D have also been linked to depression, and serotonin deficiency can also be associated with:

 A study done in 2007, for example, found that serotonin deficiency caused depression and other mood changes in women.
 Serotonin deficiency has also been linked to other mental illnesses, such as obsessive-compulsive disorder, panic disorder, and social anxiety disorder.

 Seasonal Affective Disorder (aka Seasonal Depression or the Winter Blues)

 For some people, the lack of sun in the winter months can cause them to feel depression and other mood changes during that season alone.
 This is known as seasonal affective disorder, sometimes referred to as seasonal depression or the “winter blues.”
 However, others may always struggle to get sunlight and experience depression year-round.